 We have seen many legal developments in Azerbaijan during the years since its independence, including the enactment of a modern Civil Code, the streamlining of activities requiring licenses and permits, the establishment of centralized property and mortgage registries, the adoption of international financial reporting standards, the establishment of special economic zones and industrial parks and the introduction of a single window system for company registration, immigration/work permit formalities and customs processing, together with remarkable advancements in e-government.

-In the Doing Business 2019 report, published by the World Bank and the IFC, Azerbaijan received a very favorable ranking of 25th (out of 190 countries), ahead of Austria, France The Netherlands and Switzerland, in an independent evaluation of the ease of doing business.
-Within the specific categories, Azerbaijan placed especially well in the areas of protecting minority investors (2nd), starting a business (9th), registering property (17th), getting credit (22nd) paying taxes (28th) and enforcing contracts (40th).
+In the Doing Business 2021 report, published by the World Bank and the IFC, Azerbaijan received a very favorable ranking of 28th (out of 190 countries) in an independent evaluation of the ease of doing business.
+Within specific categories, Azerbaijan placed especially well in the areas of getting credit (1st), starting a business (9th), enforcing contracts (28th), paying taxes (40th) and registering property (44th).